hyperpy/hrpc/README.md

 This creates `schema_gprc.py` (services) and `schema_pb2.py` (stubs) files.

-You can write a simple server and client like so.
+You can then write a async-ready server and client like so.

 ```python
 # server.py